-- Describe how students use technology for learning and understanding.
+- Describe different ways that the teacher will utilize available technology in planning and delivery of instruction. - O Describe different ways that students will utilize available technology for learning and understanding.
 Students should use technology to research, create, communicate, and present.
-Students should use technology to facilitate higher level skills such as analyzing, synthesizing, and evaluating and not just by playing games online. - Consider additional areas of discussion, which could include but are not limited to how multiple forms of current technology are used by the students to research, learn, create, and communicate.
+Students should be using higher level skills such as analyzing, synthesizing, and evaluating and not just by playing games online.

-• 4.5.
-Plan for parent/guardian communication
+• 4.
+6. Plan for parent/guardian communication

-- Describe the plan for disseminating general information about the unit or group of lessons and how specific information about individual student progress was provided to parents/guardians.(Include what information was provided to parents/guardians and how it was shared with them (i.e. technology, phone-app, paper copy). - Provide copies of any parent/guardian communication (such as a newsletter) created for the unit or group of lessons. - Consider providing examples of communication with parents and/or guardians that fosters a sense of trust that acknowledges their contributions to the students' education.
+- o Describe the plan for disseminating general information about the unit and specific information about individual student progress to parents/guardians. - o Include what information will be provided to parents and when it will be shared with them. - Provide copies of any parent communication (such as a newsletter) created for this unit.
+It might be helpful to include a place for parents to sign indicating that they have seen the information.

-5. Instructional Decision-Making
+Step 5: Instructional Decision-Making

-Reflect on professional practices including differentiating instruction, modifying instruction, and communicating with students.
+Purpose for Step 5: Reflect on professional practices including differentiating instruction, modifying instruction, and communicating with students.

-Describe how teaching strategies were modified during instruction based on student behavior, questions, responses, and/or performance.
+Task: Describe how teaching strategies were modified during instruction based on student behavior, questions, responses, and performance.
 Describe how learning experiences were differentiated or modified based on formative assessment data analysis.
 Describe communication with students regarding their progress.

-- 5.1.
-Instructional modifications based on needs of students - Describe and provide an example of how teaching and/or learning strategies were modified from the original plan to meet the needs of students based on student performance during instruction.
-(Examples: changing from groups of 4 to pairs, modifying an activity from the original lesson plan, deleting something from the lesson plan or adding something to the lesson plan, etc.) - Justify your reasoning for making this accommodation/modification and give specific student behaviors, questions, and/or responses that prompted you to make the accommodation/modification. - Describe how the accommodation/modification led students toward meeting objectives. - Consider providing a research-based citation for accommodations/modifications. - 5.2.
-Instructional differentiation or modifications based on formative assessments - Describe how formative assessment data were analyzed. - Provide at least one example of how assessment data analysis led to differentiate or modify a specific learning experience of a previously planned activity to accommodate differences in developmental and/or educational needs of students. - Consider additional areas of discussion, which could include but are not limited to multiple examples of research-based modifications of instruction to accommodate individual needs of students.
+• 5.1.
+Instructional Modifications Based on Needs of Students

+Describe an example of a time when teaching and/or learning strategies were modified from the original plan according to needs of students based on communication with students such as student behavior, questions, and responses.
+(Examples: changing from groups of 4 to pairs, modifying an activity from the original lesson plan, deleting something from the lesson plan or adding something to the lesson plan, etc.)

+- Justify your reasoning for making this modification and give specific student behaviors, questions, and/or responses that prompted you to make the modification. - o Describe how the modification led students toward meeting objectives.

+• 5.2.
+Instructional Differentiation or Modifications Based on Formative Assessments

+- o Formative assessments could be formal daily assessments or other informal assessments conducted during instruction. - o Describe how formative assessment data were analyzed. - Provide at least one example of how assessment data analysis led you to differentiate or modify a specific learning experience of a previously planned activity to accommodate differences in developmental and/or educational needs of students.

+• 5.3.
+Progress monitoring and feedback

+- Describe how feedback was given to students regarding their academic performance and areas for improvement. - Describe how you encouraged students to use self-evaluation and self-reflection to improve their performance.

-6. Analysis of Student Learning
+Step 6: Analysis of Student Learning

-Use assessment results to analyze student learning.
+Purpose for Step 6: Use assessment results to analyze student learning.

-Use assessment data to analyze student learning.
+Task: Use assessment data to analyze student learning.
 Analyze student learning gains for the whole class, subgroups, and individual students.
-Provide evidence of impact on student learning and draw conclusions on overall student learning gains.
+Provide evidence of impact on student learning, and draw conclusions on overall student learning gains.